Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Stokes Problem

 \subsection{Doubly-periodic Stokes solver}

 For the ``DP'' subproblem, we solve a doubly-periodic Stokes problem for $\V{u}_{\text{DP}}$ and $p_{\text{DP}}$:

 Here the source term $\V{f}$ is the same as \eqref{eq:momentum}, and the doubly-periodic domain is $ \in[-L_x,L_x]\times[-L_y,L_y]\times(-\infty,+\infty)$ with \emph{free-space} BCs in $z$, i.e., $p_\DP$ and $\V{u}_{\text{DP}}$ are bounded as $z\to\pm\infty$ and there is no wall present.
 Note that in our spectral DP solver, we will solve $\V{u}_{\text{DP}}$ in a bounded domain $ \in[-L_x,L_x]\times[-L_y,L_y]\times[0,H]$ for either bottom wall or slit channel geometry.
-For a slit channel, \ref{eq:kernelnearwall} ensures that $\V{f}=\V{0}$ is smooth on and vanishes outside of $z\in[0,H]$, and for bottom wall case, we will assume that it is possible to find a maximum height $H$, so that $\V{f}$ smoothly goes to zero for $z>H$.
+For a slit channel, \eqref{eq:kernelnearwall} ensures that $\V{f}$ is smooth on and vanishes outside of $z\in[0,H]$, and for bottom wall case, we will assume that it is possible to find a maximum height $H$, so that $\V{f}$ smoothly goes to zero for $z\notin[0,H]$.
+Also, note that the system represented by \eqref{eq:momentum-dp} and \eqref{eq:continuity-dp} is not well-posed if $\int_{\V{x}}\V{f}(\V{x})d\V{x}\neq \V{0}$, where the integration is over the simulation box $[-L_x,L_x]\times[-L_y,L_y]\times[0,H]$; however, this problem manifests in our method only for $ \tp=\V{0}$, which we will handle separately in Sec.~\ref{sec:k0mode}.
 As we now show, the open boundary condition can be reduced to $z\in[0,H]$ through the Dirichlet-to-Neumann map, as proposed for the Poisson equation by Maxian et al.~\cite{PoissonDP}.